robomechanics/MiniRHex/README.md

 2. Change the NEW_ID variable to the ID number according to the diagram below
 3. Attach only the corresponding servo to the board (disconnect any other servos)
 4. Upload the code
-5. Repeat steps b-d for each servo
+5. Repeat for each servo

 ### Set Leg Zeros
 1. Clone support repository at [https://github.com/nikolaif399/zero_finder.git](https://github.com/nikolaif399/zero_finder.git)